The final bill. A guide to funeral costs in the UK

 1.Street interviews carried out on behalf of Legal & General, July 2017.

-2.Independent research by Matter Communications on behalf of Dignity in 2017.
+2.Independent research by Matter Communications on behalf of Dignity in 2018.